A guide to car insurance brokers

 • Policies are cancelled once the customer has paid up, leaving them without insurance.

-In all these cases, the driver won’t have valid cover and won’t be able to make a claim if they have an accident or their car is stolen.
-If they’re aware the policy is fake, they could face penalties for driving without insurance including fines and penalty points, as well as being liable for the costs of any claim.
+In all these cases, the driver won’t have valid cover and won’t be able to make a claim if they have an accident or their car’s stolen.

-Unfortunately, ghost broking scams are on the rise.
+Unfortunately, ghost-broking scams are on the rise.
 These fraudsters, who often operate through social media, particularly target young drivers who face high premiums for their car insurance.

 How can I check that a car insurance broker is legitimate?